magikcypress/enigma.js/docs/migrate-v1.md

 const schema = require('enigma.js/schemas/qix/3.2.0/schema.json');
 ```

-...you would do this in enigma.js version 2:
+…you would do this in enigma.js version 2:

 ```js
 const schema = require('enigma.js/schemas/3.2.0.json');